christian-brindley/jwtpop/README.md

 #### Secrets

 You'll need to set up a secret with ID "IDMPassword" for the registration script.
-This should be the password for the IDM user "openidm-admin" (change this in the registration node if necessary).
+This should be the password for the IDM user "openidm-admin" (change this in the **popRegister.groovy** script if necessary).
+If you don't want to do this right away, you can hardcode the password in the script.

 #### Authentication nodes